 - If there is a secondary Data Centre, everyone has to make sure services can be failed over and that everyone knows how to do it.

 - Everyone knows what to do in a critical situation.

-Write down job cards and step by step documents as you will be under pressure and stress recovering from a major outage, the memory will fail and you will make mistakes.
+Write down job cards and step-by-step documents as you will be under pressure and stress recovering from a significant outage, the memory will fail, and you will make mistakes.